-Super Bowl 52 is right around the corner, following the Divisional Round and the Conference Championships.
+Super Bowl 52 is right around the corner, following the exciting Conference Championships from last weekend.
 Let’s go over some of the important details you need to know before the big game.

-- The Super Bowl will be broadcast on Fox and Fox Deportes.
+- The Super Bowl will be broadcast on NBC Sports and multiple international broadcasters.

 - This is the first time Minneapolis will host the Super Bowl in 26 years!

-If the last couple of years are anything to go by, the NFL Playoffs and Super Bowl will definitely be some can’t-miss action.
+If the last couple of years are anything to go by, the Super Bowl will definitely be some can’t-miss action.
 Using a VPN to access the streaming services I’ve highlighted above should be relatively easy and work on nearly any device.

 Got questions or comments about using a VPN to watch Super Bowl 52?
 Leave them in the comment section below!